Date and location

-Please submit your abstract (250-word abstract – text only) through the RSA conference portal.
-The abstract submission deadline is 21st May 2019.
+Please submit your abstract (250-words abstract – text only) through the RSA conference portal.
+The extended abstract submission deadline is 9th July 2019.
 Abstracts will be considered by the Conference Committee against the criteria of originality, interest, and subject balance.

 As part of the conference, we will run a ‘Meet the Editors’ Session’ which will highlight publishing opportunities with the RSA and provide opportunities to discuss your article with journal editors.
 We encourage participants to submit their conference paper to one of the RSA journals.

 The following journals call for submissions of collections of papers from the CEE conference: